TrACEr-Project/Joint-analysis-of-static-and-dynamic-metabolomics-data/README.md

 *  Daniel M. Dunlavy, Tamara G. Kolda, and Evrim Acar, “Poblano v1.0: A Matlab Toolbox for Gradient-Based Optimization”, 2010.
 Available online at https://github.com/sandialabs/poblano_toolbox
 * Eigenvector Research, DataSet Object, available online at https://eigenvector.com/software/dataset-object/

-All the packages should be installed as a subfolder under Matlab path
+All packages should be installed as a subfolder under Matlab path

 ## Descriptions of the codes